Skip Nav

 Authentic, responsive relationships form the foundation for the development of self-regulation.
 Positive relationships with other children and adults help children to feel safe and competent, leaving them free to explore, solve problems, benefit from learning experience, co-operate and work collaboratively with others.

 We are committed to supporting children as they develop relationships with each other.
-Educators are responsive to children’s needs, and are alert to opportunities to support children as they develop ways of resolving conflict.
+Educators are responsive to children’s needs and are alert to opportunities to support children as they develop ways of resolving conflict.
 We help children to develop self-awareness and constructive problem solving and decision making skills through clarification of feelings, encouragement and modelling.

 Diversity is affirmed both through our everyday practices which include attention to an inclusive and bias free environment as well as experiences such as language, cultural celebrations, cooking experiences and family engagement.
 We strive for an environment where all families are embraced and supported as children thrive when educators and families work in partnership.
 Our staff reflect the diversity of the children and families in the communities we serve.

 Educators work alongside children to support identification and resolution of conflict by identifying feelings, describing problems and supporting child led resolutions.
 When children need adult support to guide their behaviour, it is done in a positive and caring way.
-Our goal is to help them to learn to manage their own behaviour and self-regulate.
+Our goal is to help them learn to manage their own behaviour and self-regulate.

 Everyone in the Umbrella Family community is expected to demonstrate respectful and responsible attitudes and behaviour toward other participants and the environment.